Readers - please note this page is presented for your education, information and guidance only.

 Inevitably, all attempts to depart from proven simple audio circuit design principles resulted in increased cost, reduced reliability, increased downtime and service costs, and consumer anger.

-to limit their experimentation - or experiment to discover that alternatives
+experimentation - or experiment to discover that alternatives to conventional

-to conventional design simplicity were not commercially viable products.
+design simplicity were not commercially viable products.
+Most manufacturers

-Most manufacturers were limited to sourcing components from a small pool
+were limited to sourcing components from a small pool of suppliers so

 Top Cap Tubes: